slowestmonkey/gwt/README.md

 ## Why?

-Run multiple Claude Code (cli) sessions on different branches simultaneously.
+Run multiple Claude Code sessions on different branches simultaneously.
 Each session gets its own directory, so no git conflicts or context switching.

 ```bash
 # Start working on a feature